-Contrivance vs. Character: When Plot Mechanics Show Their Seams
+Contrivance vs. Character: When Plot Mechanics Show Seams

-You’re working on a subplot.
-It’s doing Important Things—delivering information, positioning characters, enabling the scene you actually want to write.
+You’re working on the subplot.
+It’s doing Important Things, you tell yourself.
+Delivering information, positioning characters, enabling the scene you actually want to write.
 You’ve justified its existence.
 You’ve revised it three times.
 And still, every time you sit down to work on it, your hands slow.
 The prose comes out wooden.
 You find yourself checking email, refilling your coffee, doing anything except pushing through the next paragraph.

-I spent two weeks in this exact state recently.
-A subplot in my current manuscript was doing three jobs at once: revealing a secondary character’s divided loyalties, giving my protagonist critical intelligence before a major scene, and providing him resources to participate meaningfully in what came next.
+That would be me.
+I spent two weeks in this exact state.
+A subplot in the manuscript was doing three jobs at once: revealing a secondary character’s divided loyalties, giving my protagonist critical intelligence before a major scene, and providing him resources to participate meaningfully in what came next.
 On paper, it was essential.
 Every thread it touched depended on it.

 The Diagnostic

 Contrivance serves plot mechanics.
 It exists because you need X to happen before Y can happen.
 The character does something because you, the author, require them to do it.
 The sequence of events is logical.
-It might even be clever.
-But it doesn’t emerge from who these people are or what they actually want—it emerges from your outline.
+It might even be terribly clever.
+But it doesn’t emerge from who these people are or what they actually want but rather it emerges from your outline.

 Character-driven plot is different.
 Things happen because of who people are, what they want, and how they’d realistically pursue it.
 The sequence of events might be messier.
 It might not hit your structural beats as cleanly.
 But it breathes.
 Readers can feel the difference even if they can’t name it.